My Phone Page

 (CLICK HERE FOR A PHOTO)

-This is my fourteenth vintage phone, a moss green Trimline desk phone which I bought at a flea market for $5.
+This is my fourteenth vintage phone, a moss green Western Electric Trimline desk phone which I bought at a flea market for $5.
 Unlike my other rotary trimline phone, this one has a built-in LED to light the dial, which means that it does not need a wall-wart transformer.
 Also unlike my other rotary trimline phone, this one is modular, and the plastic piece in the middle of the dial has the words "Western Electric" instead of the pre-1969 Bell System logo of the turquoise one.
-Interestingly, instead of a date stamp on the bottom, this phone has the number "80179" stamped below the model number.
-Any info on what this code may mean would be appreciated.
+Interestingly, instead of a month/year stamp on the bottom, this phone has the number "80179" stamped below the model number.
+This date code, which they started using in the later days of the Bell System, identifies the exact day it was built rather than just the month and year.

 MODEL: AD-3/?